-The Frazier Museum brings visitors face to face with some of the people and events that changed the world forever, as well as with more ordinary people whose moving and important stories you’ve probably never heard.
+The Frazier Museum brings visitors face-to-face with world-famous figures and events that shaped the course of human history, but also with many ordinary folks whose stories you’ve probably never heard.